How do you beat each of these cover defenses that seem to work so well at slowing down your offense?

 Cover 4 also often utilizes a nickel cornerback in order to cover slot receivers or tight ends.
 The nickel corner typically plays underneath zone coverage.

 The best way to beat the quarters defense is with quick passes to the outside, that hit receivers in the gap between the line of scrimmage and the deep corners.

 The routes that work the best are hitch routes, stick routes, and curl routes.

 Cover 6 Defense

 The least used of the defensive schemes, Cover 6 is a hybrid defense that uses Cover 2 on one half of the field, and Cover 4 on the other half.

 You can identify Cover 6 because of the two deep safeties and the corners that are not equally aligned.
 One corner will be deep, playing eight yards away from the line of scrimmage, and the other corner will be shallow playing closer to the line of scrimmage.

-This is an asymmetric defense that leave gaps both deep down the field on the side that plays closer to the line of scrimmage, and a shallow on the side of the field where the cornerback is playing quarters defense.
+This is an asymmetric defense that leaves gaps both deep down the field on the side that plays closer to the line of scrimmage and a shallow on the side of the field where the cornerback is playing quarters defense.

 You should now know how to beat each cover defense in Madden 23.
-If you have any other questions or suggestions, do let us know in the comments below!
+If you’re interested in more offense tips, check out our guide to the best offensive playbooks in the game.